starknet-edu/counter-workshop/README.md

 ### Hints

+- Check out the `scarb init` command to initialize a project.
+In case you want to initialze the project with a specific name, you can use the `scarb init --name PACKAGE_NAME` command.
 - Refer to the [Cheat Sheet](https://docs.swmansion.com/scarb/docs/cheatsheet.html) for essential `Scarb` commands
 - To enable Starknet Contract compilation:
   - Target `starknet-contracts`.